smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 - Coexistence with LTE/EPC fallback requires interworking where SCONE signaling continues across heterogeneous domains.

 ## SCONE Usage in a 4G/LTE Network
-In LTE/EPC systems, SCONE can integrate at the PDN Gateway (P-GW) or Serving Gateway (SGW).
+In LTE/Evolved Packet Core (EPC) systems, SCONE can be integrated at the PDN Gateway (P-GW) or the Serving Gateway (S-GW).
 Unlike 5G, traffic granularity is bearer-based rather than per-flow.

-Below is an example diagram of SCONE within the P-GW.
+Below is an example diagram illustrating SCONE integration within the P-GW:
 ~~~~

                           +---------+